 Lori Daniels (Lead Assistant) joined The Denver Waldorf School in 2015.
 Her education includes a bachelor’s degree in Early Childhood education administration, summa cum laude, from Ashford University and a Waldorf Early Childhood teaching certificate from the Micha-el Institute.
 You may contact Lori at firstname.lastname@example.org.

 Krisztina van’t Veer (Lead Teacher) has been working in various Waldorf environments for the past 17 years.
 Raised in Hungary, she has lived, studied and worked in Germany, Scotland and the United States.
 She has a BA in Social Work with an emphasis on people with disabilities which she completed in Germany, writing her thesis about Anthroposophy and Camphill communities.
 Ms. Krisztina has completed her Foundation Year with Rudolf Steiner College.
 She worked for four years in Camphill communities in Germany and Scotland, and as Lead Assistant at Parzival Shield Waldorf Kindergarten in Denver.
 She has been working at DWS since 2004; first as a substitute and nap assistant, later as the Lead Assistant in the Woodrose Kindergarten.
 She is currently enrolled in the Waldorf Teacher Training Program at Sound Circle Center for Arts and Anthroposophy.
 Krisztina speaks three languages and teaches German to children and adults.
 She has been a parent at DWS since 2004 as well.
-You may contact Mrs. van’t Veer at ext.
+Mrs. van’t Veer can be reached at ext.
 156.

 Cyndi Ross-Smith (Woodrose Lead Assistant) has decades of Waldorf experience.
 She started working at the San Diego Waldorf School in 1990.
 She helped to develop the Aftercare Program for The Denver Waldorf School and she worked as an Aftercare staff member from 1997-2004, becoming the Director of The Denver Waldorf School Aftercare Program in 2004.
 Miss Cyndi has had two formal years of Early Childhood Education and years of on-the-job training, as she has worked with young children in some capacity since she was 19.
 Miss Cyndi attends Nancy Blanning’s kindergarten studies throughout the year as well as other Kindergarten workshops and Waldorf conferences.
 She loves baking, singing and crafting with the children.
 You may contact Miss Cyndi at ext.
 173.

 Passions: Walking, hiking, riding a Cruiser!